Spakydaky/Resilience-Documentation/docs/source/Dashboard.rst

 Balance
 -------
 At the top centre of your dahsboard screen there will be a large value that is your overall account balance.
 This value is calculated by the sum of all your transactions.
+You will recieve notifications when your balance gets low enough to be *near* your minimum balance, *equal to* your minimum balance, and *below* your minimum balance.

 Recent Transactions
 --------------------
-On the left will be a list of your most recent transactions as well as what category they were in.
+On the left will be a list of your 10 most recent transactions as well as what category they were in.

 Expenses Piechart
 ------------------